|We are on an

-island and so the only access is by boat.
+island so the only access is by boat.
 We bring guests across by motorboat,

-A propane BBQ is located on the sauna deck for guest use.
+A propane BBQ is located near the sauna deck for guest use.
 There is also a picnic area

 on the mainland with charcoal BBQs.